oketaiwoesther/Customer-Data-Project/README.md

 ### Data Sources
 The primary dataset for this analysis, Data_sales.csv, is an open-source file exclusively available for download to members of the Ladies in Tech Africa group.
 It can be accessed through various online platforms and open data repositories.

-### Tools and Method Used
-- Microsoft Excel  The Data was analysis using Microsoft Excel, utilizing pivot table to organize, summarize , and filter the Data for easier interpretation [Download Here](https://canvas.instructure.com/courses/10186984/files/folder/Capstone%20Project)
-- SQL - Structured Query Language for Querying of Data
-- Power BI - For Visualization
-- GitHub for Portfolio Building

 ### Project Objective
 This project was designed to address the following Analysis goals;
 1. Analyze customer data using pivot tables to find subscription patterns.